AidanRosen/HexPass-Portfolio-Vector/src/README.md

 2. Only use x as your variable, the calculator isn't set up to use both x and y, or other variables.

-3.After inputting your function, click calculate and a screen with a graph will appear.
+3.After imputting your function, click calculate and a screen with a graph will appear.
 Please wait here, the graph can take a small amount of time(around a minute at most) to generate.

+#How To Run Atharva/Alex Graphing Calculator:

+When you run the code, a menu will pop up asking for which type of equation you want to graph.
+Choose the appropriate equation.

+1. Enter all the terms you want.
+For example, if you want to graph 5sin θ - tan^2 θ, use Trig and enter 5 for the coefficient of term 1, 1 as the exponent and sin as the function.
+For term 2, enter -1 as the coefficient and 2 as the exponent.
+If you want to graph (x^3)/(-5x^0.5 + 0.1x + 7), use Rational and enter 1 for coefficient and 3 as exponent of term 1.
+Then, click the button to switch to the denominator.
+There, you enter -5 for coefficient and 0.5 for exponent of term 1; 0.1 coefficient and 1 exponent for term 2 and 7 coefficient 0 exponent for term 3.
+The user input will be saved whenever you press any button except for the trig functions.

+2. Enter the magnitudes and smoothness: magnitude is like the zoom level of each axis; eg. an X-Magnitude of 10 will zoom out the x-axis by 10 times; ie. each horizontal grid space will represent a value of 10 rather than 1.
+Conversely, a magnitude less than 1 represents zooming in.
+So if your x-mag is 5 and your y-mag is 0.5, you graph will appear 10 times thinner than normal.
+Smoothness is how connected the line is; a smoothness value of 1 means that points will only spawn every integer x-value; while smaller smoothnesses like 0.01 means that every 0.01 increase/decrease in x-value, a new y-value will be generated.
+This can cause multiple y-values for a single x-value or vice versa as the 2D array is limited to whole numbers (unless your magnitude is a decimal).

+3. Click "graph" and if your user input was correct, a new JFrame window will pop up with the graph.
+The original window will also display some information such as approximate intercepts.
+If you entered non-numerical or invalid inputs, the graph will not be generated and an error message will be generated at the bottom of the window, prompting you to try again.

+4. Every time you click "Graph", all existing user inputs stored in the arraylists are cleared.

 # Features
 | Project portion | neat features |
 | ---------------  | :------------:|
-|Vector Calculator| When resizing the window of the drawn vector, [the colors change randomly](https://github.com/AidanRosen/HexPass-Portfolio-Vector-IDEA/blob/1aee9d1e48f390d460f701281b9224f5653af82e/src/vector_calc/VectorDraw.java#L43).
+| Vector Calculator | When resizing the window of the drawn vector, [the colors change randomly](https://github.com/AidanRosen/HexPass-Portfolio-Vector-IDEA/blob/1aee9d1e48f390d460f701281b9224f5653af82e/src/vector_calc/VectorDraw.java#L43).
 Do this by grabbing the side of the JFrame window and resizing.
 Also, [the JFrame adjusts automatically to any size of the vector dynamically](https://github.com/AidanRosen/HexPass-Portfolio-Vector-IDEA/blob/1aee9d1e48f390d460f701281b9224f5653af82e/src/vector_calc/VectorCanvas.java#L22).
 Vectors, an extension of stack, [are used to render objects](https://github.com/AidanRosen/HexPass-Portfolio-Vector-IDEA/blob/01896045b03db84a90dd989e097d44927798d3ed/src/vector_calc/VectorCanvas.java#L12)
-| AJGraphing Calculator | The graph [draws itself](https://github.com/AidanRosen/HexPass-Portfolio-Vector-IDEA/blob/8d6026c75ea934249659a62290e8476e9f9b3ca1/src/AJGraphingCalculator/View/TheGraph.java#L55) by using recursion in paint
+| AJGraphing Calculator | The graph draws itself by using recursion in paint
+| A&A Graphing Calculator | The graph supports as complicated equations as you like and has a unique method of user input.
+It also calculates approximate intercepts with a wrap text function.

 # Video
 [Video](https://drive.google.com/file/d/1phIvOBFDWPhBOPkg7f3a6cDzGLOLfMEJ/view?usp=sharing)